Hermetic Programming: Parameterizing Access to State

 Behavioral Referential Transparency

-For pure functions, referential transparency ensures that f(x) depends only on the value of x (and the definition of f).
-Behavioral referential transparency generalizes this to stateful inputs: f(x) depends only on the behavior of x (as observable by f).
-There are no “hidden inputs”.
+For pure functions, referential transparency means that f(x) depends only on the value of x (and the definition of f).
+Behavioral referential transparency extends this idea to stateful inputs: f(x) depends only on the observable behavior of x.
+There are no hidden inputs.

-The behavioral referential transparency property facilitates local reasoning: minimizing the number of things a programmer needs to keep in mind to understand a fragment of code.
+This facilitates local reasoning: minimizing the things a programmer must keep in mind to understand a fragment of code.

-Pure functional programming achieves a strong form of local reasoning by eliminating interaction with state completely.
-But hermeticity also aids local reasoning by reducing the “splash radius” of possible interaction with state to the explicit parameters of a function.
+Pure functional programming achieves a particularly strong form of local reasoning by eliminating interaction with state entirely.
+But hermeticity also improves local reasoning by reducing the splash radius of possible interaction to the explicit parameters of a function.

 For example, suppose I pass a mutable list to a hermetic function: